majdialali/NLP-models/README.md

   -dependency parsing on Norwegian languauge with  CoNLL-U format.

-  -First a transition-based parsing algorithm for dependency parsing
+  -First a transition-based parsing algorithm for dependency parsing + graphs dependency.

   -Then using NLP library spaCy to train a dependency parser on a Norwegian Treebank and evaluate the quality of the parser.